-Remuneration bands as indicated do not include the value of any awards granted under the SATS RSP and/or the SATS PSP.

-Includes profit-sharing bonus paid or determined on an accrual basis for FY2010-11.

-Denotes the base awards of shares granted under the SATS RSP and the SATS PSP for FY2010-11 on 2nd August 2010.
+- 1 Remuneration bands as indicated do not include the value of any awards granted under the SATS RSP and/or the SATS PSP. - 2 Includes actual performance bonus paid for FY2010-11. - Denotes the base awards of shares granted under the SATS RSP and the SATS PSP for FY2011-12 on 3rd August 2011.
 The number of shares awarded to recipient under the SATS RSP will vest in the award holder over a four-year period; there will be no performance conditions for vesting.
-The final number of shares awarded to the recipient under the SATS PSP could range between 0% to 200% of the base award; these awards of PSP shares will vest in the award holder subject to the achievement of pre-determined targets over a three-year period.
+The final number of shares awarded to the recipient under the SATS PSP could range between 0% to 200% of the base award; these awards of PSP shares will vest in the award holder subject to the achievement of pre-determined targets over a three-year period. - 4 Mr Ferry Chung joined SATS on 1 August 2011.
+He was granted a base award under the SATS RSP for FY2011-12 on 1st August 2011.
+The number of shares awarded to him under the SATS RSP will vest in the award holder over a four-year period; there will be no performance conditions for vesting.